 By Luciana Lopez

-on Monday as investors weighed recent price gains against
+edged lower on Monday as investors weighed recent price gains

-political uncertainty in Italy and growth fears in China.
+against political uncertainty in Italy and worries about growth

-U.S. government debt stayed well within recent ranges,
+Choppy trading kept U.S. government debt well within recent

 Treasuries could likely stay rangebound, as well, for much

-of the week, as markets wait for a European Central Bank meeting
+of the week, as markets await a European Central Bank meeting on